suen/dheba/README.md

 # dheba
 [![Build Status](https://travis-ci.org/suen/dheba.svg?branch=master)](https://travis-ci.org/suen/dheba)

-Inspired by various tutorials on the web on blockchain, this project is a one-man quest to build a usuable toy cryptocurrency and have fun.
+Inspired by various tutorials on blockchain on the web, this project is a my attempt to build a usuable toy cryptocurrency and have fun.

 ## Objectives:
 * Build a blockchain.